 Andddddddddd….I’m back!
 New decade, new blog post, new goals!

 Tell me booknerds, how were your holidays??
 Mine was busy and went by way too fast.
-I don’t feel like I relaxed at all or was gifted anything to make me feel better about the amount of money I spent.
+I don’t feel like I relaxed at all, or was gifted anything to make me feel better about the amount of money I spent.
 I did, however, get drunk on Christmas Day for the first time in a decade.
-I stopped drinking-to-excess in college because I just do not like the feeling of being drunk and out of control…but somehow Christmas went off the rails for me.
+I stopped drinking-to-excess in college because I just do not like the feeling of being drunk and out of control, but somehow Christmas went off the rails for me.
 I think it was all of 2019 collapsing in on me.

 You’re definitely drunk, and later, you try to vomit very quietly so no one hears how bad it actually was.